madokscharles/GandalfTributePage/README.md

 ## Usage

-Visit the live Gandalf Tribute Page at [Link to your hosted page].
+Visit the live Gandalf Tribute Page at [Link to hosted page].

 To run the project locally: